Kirsten Gillibrand: Political positions

 In May 2018, City & State reported that Gillibrand had "moved sharply leftward on economic issues, embracing a number of proposals to expand the social safety net and bolster lower-income families".
 In July 2018, The New York Times wrote that Gillibrand had "spent recent months injecting her portfolio with a dose of the kind of economic populism that infused Senator Bernie Sanders's campaign in the 2016 presidential primary".

-In a 2019 reversal of a past position, Gillibrand stated her support for driver's licenses for undocumented immigrants.

-On social issues, Gillibrand is generally liberal, supporting abortion rights and helping lead the successful repeal effort of "Don't Ask, Don't Tell".
+On social issues, Gillibrand is generally liberal, supporting the legalization of cannabis, abortion rights, and helping to lead the successful repeal effort of "Don't Ask, Don't Tell".
 A supporter of Medicare-for-all since her first House run in 2006, she co-sponsored a 2017 Medicare-for-all bill introduced by Sanders and said that health care should be a right.
 Gillibrand also supports a federal jobs guarantee.
 Although she used to be one of the top recipients of corporate campaign donations, in 2018 she supported rejecting corporate PAC funds and invested heavily in online fundraising.
 Ninety-seven percent of donations to her 2018 campaign totaled $100 or less.
 She advocates government transparency, being one of a few members of Congress who release much personal and scheduling information.

-In May 2017, Gillibrand co-sponsored the Israel Anti-Boycott Act (S.270), which made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
-In July 2017, Gillibrand said she no longer supported the bill in its then-current form, adding that she would advocate for changes to it.
-She said the bill did not "have any relevance to individuals at all" and insisted she planned to "urge them to rewrite it to make sure it says...'This is only applying to companies.'"

-In 2018, Gillibrand said she was "embarrassed and ashamed" of the positions on guns and immigration she took during her House tenure.
+In 2024, Gillibrand introduced a new bill to address traumatic brain injuries in military veterans and service members.
+She has been critical of the second Trump administration, particularly its firing of federal employees and proposed budget cuts.